 Running savings total: $2,832

 Cut your commute.
 The average commuter has a 30-mile, round-trip commute and the average car gets 23.6 miles per gallon.
-By carpooling one day per week, using public transportation one day per week, or working from home one day per week, at today’s gas prices, that’s about $2.41 per day or $9.64 per month (or $10).
+AAA reported the national average gas price was $2.22 per gallon as of Nov.
+7, 2016.
+By carpooling one day per week, using public transportation one day per week, or working from home one day per week that’s about $2.82 per day or $11.28 per month (calculated as $10 below).
 That’s not even counting the wear and tear on your vehicle.
 You’ll save even more if you carpool more often.

 Monthly savings total: $491